Coral reef protection: Coral nurseries

-Management Strategies of Invasive Species
+Management strategies of invasive species

 Invasive species are non-native species that are introduced to an ecosystem through a variety of pathways such as: intentional introductions, accidental releases, and natural events like tsunamis.
 The most common pathways are said by researches to be ballast water exchange of ocean going vessels and the marine ornamental trade.
-Many species that are introduced into non-native areas either die out because they are not able to adapt to their new environment fast enough or they do survive but don’t alter the ecosystems enough to cause any damage.
+Many species that are introduced into non-native areas either die out because they are not able to adapt to their new environment fast enough or they do survive but don't alter the ecosystems enough to cause any damage.
 However, invasive species are given their name because they are able to adapt and thrive in non-native ecosystems causing significant damage to their new ecosystems, the food-web and the environment itself which why it is necessary to develop these management strategies to control them.

-Invasive species affect coral reefs both directly and indirectly, corallivores like the Crown of Thorns Starfish directly consume corals while Pterois pose a threat through their over consumption of native species within coral reef ecosystems.
+Invasive species affect coral reefs both directly and indirectly, corallivores like the crown-of-thorns starfish directly consume corals while Pterois pose a threat through their over consumption of native species within coral reef ecosystems.
 Management strategies may vary depending on the type of invasive species.
 Outbreaks of these invasive species have become more frequent over the past century and are adding to the frequency at which coral cover is being lost.